smichalski17-dev/documentarian/my-website/docs/tutorials/configuration-guide.md

     ## Configuration Items

-    The fleet autoscaling configuration is a JSON object that contains two list attributes:
+    The autoscaling configuration is a JSON object that contains two list attributes:

-    - **fleet_scaling_schedules:** Attributes define weekly schedules
+    - **scaling_schedules:** Attributes define weekly schedules
     - **override_scaling_events:** Attributes define event date(s) and time(s) when the override configuration takes precedence over other configurations.

     :::